NotGuneet993/cppHttpServer/README.md

 Create a simple echo TCP server.
 I'll start by making an echo server.

 Go through the whole socket lifecycle: socket -> bind -> listen -> accept -> recv/send -> close.

+## Step 2
+Set up the class structure to scale.
+The HTTP server will be inherited from the TCP server.